aliterate/website/docs/submissions.md

 ##### Why do you do blind review?
 We're biased and we want to take steps to reduce those biases.

+##### When can I expect a response?
+Our reading period closes at the end of April and we anticipate being underwater for some time.
+Please query us if you haven't heard back by July 1.

 ##### Why don't you use [submission manager]?
 Most commercial submission managers are structured to push journals into charging submission fees.
 We believe that money should always flow from a publisher to an author.